amss-stat/inGSEA/README.md

 The inGSEA source code is released under the [MIT License](LICENSE).

-*Disclaimer: GMT files from MSigDB are subject to their own terms of use (CC BY 4.0 for academic use; commercial use requires a separate agreement with the Broad Institute of MIT and Harvard).*
+*GMT files from MSigDB are subject to their own terms of use (CC BY 4.0 for academic use; commercial use requires a separate agreement with the Broad Institute of MIT and Harvard).*

 For questions, feature requests, or bug reports, please [open an issue](https://github.com/amss-stat/inGSEA/issues) or contact [liqz@amss.ac.cn](mailto:liqz@amss.ac.cn).